Solcus/aws-eks-ebs-csi-driver-migration/readme.md

+WARNING: This flow is still being tested and patched and not yet ready to use.

 # AWS EBS CSI Migration (EKS)

 With the upgrade of the EKS cluster to version 1.27, the in-tree CSI Driver for AWS EBS Volumes will be deprecated.